Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 It's getting better every day,

-but it's probably not perfect right
+but it's probably not perfect right now.

-now.
-And I sort of
+And I've sort of had some results

-had some results where I scratch my head
+where I scratch my head and said,

-Why is this here?
+Why is.
+This here?

 But, but yeah.
+So that.

 Everything seems to be going well.

 Excellent, excellent.
-Okay.

-So if you're just joining us, we're
+Okay, so if you're just joining us, we're

 sitting here with, Cosmo, who is joining

-Touchstone Talks today to talk about
+to talk about his experience exiting,

-his Experian exiting, for our promos.
+for our promos.

-He's a client with touchstone,
+he's a client with touchstone.

-and we worked with him
+And we worked with him

 to find a partnership to take his business